braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents.md

 layout: featured

 page_type: landing
-description: "This landing page will tell you more about and guide you to articles related to the Braze data product called Currents."
+description: "This landing page lists articles about the Braze data product called Currents.
+Here you can find out how to set up Currents, available partners, delivery semantics, event glosaaries, and more."
 tool: currents
 search_rank: 9
 guide_top_header: "Braze Currents"